List of Poco band members: Since 1988

 In late 1988, the original Poco lineup of Richie Furay, Jim Messina, Rusty Young, Randy Meisner and George Grantham reformed and recorded Legacy.
 After the album's 1989 release, the band returned to touring from January 1990, joined by keyboardist David Vanacore; for later shows starting in June, Furay backed out to return to his career as a church minister, with former bassist Jack Sundrud taking his place on rhythm guitar and the remaining members sharing vocal duties.

 During early 1991, Poco toured as an acoustic trio featuring Messina, Young and Meisner, before Gary Mallaber joined on drums for a Japanese tour in the summer.
 Later in the year, Messina and Meisner left Poco again, at which point Young rebuilt the group with former lead guitarist Paul Cotton and new members Richard Neville on bass and Tim Smith on drums.
 This lineup remained constant for almost nine years, but did not record any new material – in early 2000, Neville and Smith were replaced by returning members Sundrud and Grantham.
 This lineup released Running Horse, the group's first studio album in 13 years, in November 2002.

 Shortly after recording the live album Keeping the Legend Alive, Grantham was forced to temporarily stop touring with Poco after suffering a stroke; he was replaced by stand-in George Lawrence, who later became an official member of the band when Grantham was unable to return.
-In early 2010, Cotton was replaced by Michael Webb, who primarily focused on keyboards in the group's lineup.
-The new lineup released All Fired Up in 2013.
-In early 2016, Rick Lonow took over from Lawrence; and in October 2018, Lex Browning replaced Webb on mandolin, fiddle and guitar.
-By January 2020, Tom Hampton had replaced Browning in Poco.

-On April 14, 2021, Rusty Young died of a heart attack.
-It has not yet been announced whether Poco will continue without the founding member.